unlaunch/documentation/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: All Documents
 permalink: /docs/
 ---

-# Documentation
+# All Documents

-Welcome to the {{ site.title }} Documentation pages!
-Here you can quickly jump to a particular page.
+Explore all Unlaunch guides and articles.
+This is the directory of all articles.

 <div class="section-index">
     <hr class="panel-line">